 how small steps lead to big change

 I’m Julie.
 I am a Mom, Wife, Health Coach, and MS Fighter.
-Over the past few years, I have dramatically improved my MS symptoms and migraines through diet and lifestyle improvements.
+Over the past few years, I have dramatically improved my MS symptoms and migraines by changing my diet and lifestyle.
 I want to help you to make small changes to your lifestyle that will lead to big improvements in your health too.

 Growing up in the 80’s when the mantra was “fat makes you fat,” my diet consisted of mostly carbs and low fat or fat-free processed foods.
 My childhood nutrition included frozen TV dinners, canned fruit, packaged meals and fast food.
 From grade school through my teens, I suffered from chronic neck and back pain, acne and severe headaches.
 Exercise was non-existent, as I was not much of an athlete and didn’t participate in after-school activities.
 I struggled with my weight, and wished to be thin and fit.
 As it turns out, I had no idea what it meant to live a healthy lifestyle, and I didn’t know where to begin.